mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/self-hosted/pip/windows.md

 !!! failure "pip command not found fail"
     Depending on your environment, you might have to use **pip3** instead of **pip**, and **python3.x** instead of **py** in the above commands e.g `#!console pip3 install mindsdb`

+### Still Having problems?

+Don't worry!
+Try to replicate the issue using the official [docker setup](/setup/self-hosted/docker/), and please create an issue on our [Github repository](https://github.com/mindsdb/mindsdb/issues) as detailed as possible.

+We'll review it and give you a response within a few hours.